Fightin' Army: Features

-The Fightin' Army letter column was called "Weapons, Wars, and Wisdom."
-Reader letters were answered by the fictional "General Knowett."
+The Fightin' Army letter column was called "Weapons, Wars, and Wisdom".
+Reader letters were answered by the fictional "General Knowett".

 The bulk of the stories in Fightin' Army take place during World War II, but as the series moved along, more were set during the Korean War.
 The Vietnam War was only rarely featured, and only made the cover of two issues, #65 (Dec.
 1965) and #135 (Nov.
 1978).

 "The Lonely War of Willy Schultz"

-From 1967–1970, Fightin' Army ran an ongoing World War II feature called "The Lonely War of Willy Schultz," written by Will Franz and illustrated by Sam Glanzman.
+From 1967–1970, Fightin' Army ran an ongoing World War II feature called "The Lonely War of Willy Schultz", written by Will Franz and illustrated by Sam Glanzman.
 "Willy Schultz" was a departure from most other combat features of this time, with its conflicted hero caught between loyalties, in part because of his German heritage.
 During combat in the European Theater, U.S. Army captain Schultz is falsely accused and convicted of murder; he escapes and blends into the German Army while seeking a way to clear his name and retain his Allied allegiance.
 The feature, reprinted as late as 1999, was serialized in Charlton's Fightin' Army #76–92 (Oct.
 1967 - July 1970), skipping only issue #81.
+In 2023, Dark Horse released a collected edition, including an added final chapter drawn by Wayne Vansant and an introduction by Stephen R. Bissette.